justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-payment-method/README.md

-# Implementing a New Basic Payment Method
+# Implementing a New Payment Method

 This tutorial will show you how to add a new payment method by implementing the [CommercePaymentMethod](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/payment/method/CommercePaymentMethod.java) interface.